coredns/coredns.io/content/blog/kube-dns-coredns-perfcomp.md

 **Authoritative Base Kube-dns and CoreDNS Manifests**:  I have based the configurations of kube-dns and CoreDNS on their [authoritative base templates](https://github.com/kubernetes/kubernetes/tree/master/cluster/addons/dns).
 Specifically, tests use the authoritative default configurations for kube-dns (dnsmasq command flags in the Deployment) and CoreDNS (Corefile in the Configmap).
 A single instance of each DNS server was deployed.

 **Kubernetes Cluster**: The tests were performed in a three node kubernetes cluster, using the Calico network plugin.
-The Nodes were hosted at bare metal provider [Packet](https://www.packet.net), using a t1.small (Intel Xeon E3 4 Cores @ 3.5 GHz) as the master, and m1.xlarge (Intel Xeon E5 24 Cores @ 2.2 GHz) for the nodes.
+The Nodes were hosted at bare metal provider [Packet](https://www.packet.net), using a TBD as the master, and TBD for the nodes.

 **Kubernetes DNS Perf-test Tool**: I used the [kubernetes dns perf-tests tool](https://github.com/kubernetes/perf-tests/tree/master/dns) modified to [allow tests on CoreDNS](https://github.com/kubernetes/perf-tests/pull/114).
 The tool by default runs the DNS server under test on the master node and the client pod on separate node (node 1).
 The tests are not performed against the cluster's active cluster DNS, instead they configure, spin up and tear down an instance for each set of tests.